Food Relationship

 In my Nutritional Therapy clinic, I see 3 main trigger types that create sweet cravings the most: physical, emotional and habitual.

-While emotional cravings are linked to stress, anxiety, loneliness, boredom and a range of emotions.
-In fact, this can also be positive emotions and seeking for reward that can influence sugar binges.
+Emotional cravings are linked to stress, anxiety, loneliness, boredom and a range of emotions.
+In fact, this can also be positive emotions and seeking reward that can influence sugar binges.
+Some of my clients report that they binge on sugar when they are down or bored.
+But also, turn to sugar to celebrate or when they feel good.

 Lastly, habitual cravings are mostly influenced by learned behaviour from childhood.
 Or old habits that you just can’t seem to shake off, like Friday night chocolate and wine.